hyprland-community/pyprland/site/Optimizations.md

 ### Pypr command

-In case you want to save some time when interacting with the daemon, the simplest is to use one of the `pypr-client` implementations as mentioned in the [getting started page](./Getting-started.md).
-If for some reason `pypr-client` isn't made available by the package of your OS and can not compile code, you can use `socat` instead (needs to be installed).
+In case you want to save some time when interacting with the daemon, the simplest is to use `pypr-client`.
+See [Commands: pypr-client](./Commands#pypr-client) for details.
+If `pypr-client` isn't available from your OS package and you cannot compile code, you can use `socat` instead (needs to be installed).

 Example of a `pypr-cli` command (should be reachable from your environment's `PATH`):